-9. Solar Adders are extremely important to get right so these items and amounts are included in the proposal and contract to allow your customer to roll these into project financing, and ensure Clean.Tech’s Fulfillment Team has all of the information necessary to design and install the customer’s system without encountering project components and costs that require additional invoicing to your customer, or result in reductions of your commission.
+9. Solar Adders are extremely important to get right so these items and amounts are included in the proposal and contract to allow your customer to roll these into project financing.
+Ensure Clean.Tech’s Fulfillment Team has all of the information necessary to design and install the customer’s system without encountering project components and costs that require additional invoicing to your customer, or result in reductions of your commission.

 Familiarize yourself with the full complement of ‘Adders’ by watching the corresponding video and referencing the article in our help center.
 Note there are several Adders that do not automatically calculate by way of selections in the app.
 These include: main panel upgrade (MPU), adders for roofs steeper than 35 degrees or less than a 5% pitch, adders for moving vent pipes, and several others.

-Note: If you need to incorporate a re-roof into your customer’s solar project, see the ‘Combining a Roof Replacement With Solar’ video and article, as this is a significant expense, yet will not need to be included here, as a straight-forward Home Improvement Loan process with Sunlight Financial can easily accommodate roofing costs.
+Note: If you need to incorporate a re-roof into your customer’s solar project, see the ‘Combining a Roof Replacement With Solar’ video and article, as this is a significant expense.

 10. The Investment Tax Credit or ITC is located here, as it is important for your homeowner to be aware of this figure as they work with their tax professional to realize the full benefit of the ITC from a tax planning perspective.